 1. Add texture to your accent walls

 You can do this either with paint or wallpaper.
-If you choose paint, you don’t even have to buy those expensive ‘texture paints’ – just hack it yourself.
+If you choose to paint, you don’t even have to buy those expensive ‘texture paints’ – just hack it yourself.
 Paint the wall with a colour you like that complements the original paint on the wall.
 Then use a dry sponge roller over the half-dry paint.
-It’ll create a nice texture at minimal cost.
+It’ll create a nice texture at a minimal cost.
 Alternatively, you can use removable wallpaper easily found online.
 Just stick it on the wall behind your headboard or right across from your bed.